Tripp Eisen: Murderdolls (1999–2002)

 Originally formed by Joey Jordison under the name "the Rejects" in 1995, Eisen joined after meeting Jordison on tour in 1999.
 After touring as the Rejects until 2002, the band changed their name and released their debut Beyond the Valley of the Murderdolls under the name Murderdolls that same year.
 Eisen left the group in 2002 to be replaced by Dope bandmate Acey Slade, citing conflicts between touring plans and his work recording with Static-X.

 Static-X (2000–2005)

 Eisen joined the band Static-X in the year 2000, after the departure of guitarist Koichi Fukuda.
-He contributed to the recording of the bands sophomore album Machine, as well the subsequent releases Shadow Zone and Start a War.
+He contributed to the recording of the albums Shadow Zone and Start a War.

 Eisen has claimed that a number of the tracks on the 2020 Static-X album Project Regeneration Vol. 1 were co-written by him and Wayne Static.
 He went on to accuse the band of attempting to alter the compositions in order to deny him songwriting credits, and to say that a legal claim he made against the band was the reason for the album's delay.
 In a response to a query from a fan on Instagram, the band claimed that Eisen had no involvement in the production of the album beyond compositional credits from his time in the band.